cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 to one of the leaves.
 It is evaluated on an "index" representing a unique node of the tree.
 If the node is on the programmed path, then the function evaluates to a non-zero value; otherwise it evaluates to zero.
-This structure allows an IDPF to provide the functionality required for the above protocol: To compute the hit count for an index, just evaluate each set of IDPF shares at that index and add up the results.
+This structure allows an IDPF to provide the functionality required for the above protocol: to compute the hit count for an index, just evaluate each set of IDPF shares at that index and add up the results.